Failures in standards in oil and gas

 Third, it is necessary to have reference implementations, to demonstrate that the standard is viable.
 Ideally, this will be used to solve the problem identified in the first step.

 Fourth, a minimum of two software vendors must commit to a production-ready implementation within twelve months of the standard being approved.
 While it might be possible to accept non-vendors, the reality is that sustaining any implementation demands wide distribution of the kind that is only possible for software companies.

 Fifth, in the event that production-ready implementations do not appear in the defined period, the standard will be open for deprecation.
 There is little value in having a standard that no-one implements.

-In the above list I have not developed anything radical or revolutionary, but have simply listed activities that appear to have produced results in other industries and standards bodies.
+In the above list I have not developed anything radical or revolutionary.
+I have simply listed activities that appear to have produced results in other industries and standards bodies.

 To make one final point, XML does not a standard make.
-The world needs new XML schema like a hole in the head, and developing new schema should be a last resort.
+The world needs new XML schema like a hole in the head.
+Developing new schema should be a last resort.
 Constructing a data format is not the same as constructing a data model, and it certainly doesn’t define the semantics.